 Squat – It should be performed to full depth, butts all the way down bringing the hips below knee height.
 Front squats are recommended, as these engage better your core and back muscles while allowing for better balance while going all the way down.

 Dead-lift – I should be executed in a sumo stance.

 Bench press – This press follows the squat in its implementation, with a full range of motion and the bar held on your chest for a second before pressing it up again.

 The goal of this technique is to make the 3 exercises as hard as possible, removing the advantage of elastic rebound at the bottom of the movement, which is also safer as it helps develop good form without dangerous weight throwing, so harmful for your joints.

-Also, this program uses a progressive approach to full range of motion even before progressive overload is applied.
-This means that it teaches you to develop a good control and feel for the movement all the way down without a care for the load first.
+Also, this program uses a progressive approach to the full range of motion even before progressive overload is applied.
+This means that it teaches you to develop good control and feel for the movement all the way down without a care for the load first.

 The Bio-Feedback Strategy